Tamar Braxton Tapped To Host VH1’s ‘To Catch A Beautician’

 “I’d met him before at the White House when I went to go talk to Michelle [Obama],” Braxton said of her partnership with Wright.
 “It just worked.
 And it was just so educational and entertaining at the same time.
 So it was really, really refreshing.”

 According to The Shade Room, Braxton is in for a big 2020.
 She reportedly has a solo reality series in the works at WE TV called Get Your Life.
-She is also slated to star in the upcoming sequel to the 2017 crime drama True To The Game, and after saying she was quitting music, she’s planning to release more songs according to iHeartRadio’s ALT 98.7.
+She is also slated to star in the upcoming sequel to the 2017 crime drama True to the Game, and after saying she was quitting music, she’s planning to release more songs, according to iHeartRadio’s ALT 98.7.